pr3mar/SATsolver/README.md

 # SAT solver

-A SAT solver by Marko Prelevikj
+A SAT solver by Marko Prelevikj and Luka Zlatečan